 Tax questions.
-If you have a tax question, check the information available on www.irs.gov or call 1-800-829-1040.
-We cannot answer tax questions sent to either of the above addresses.
+If you have a tax question, check the information available on IRS.gov or call 1-800-829-1040.
+We cannot answer tax questions sent to either of the earlier addresses.

 You can get the necessary possession tax forms at the tax office for the appropriate possession.
-The office addresses are given in chapter 3.
+The office addresses are given in chap-ter 3.